 If the file has a header with field names, the preview grid will show the names of each field.
 If the file doesn’t have a header, uncheck the box “File contains fields on first line”.

 If the file has empty lines and you want to ignore then, check the box “Ignore lines in which the first field is empty”.

 Click on Export tab to show the configure the file to export.
-FileSculptor supports Excel spreadsheets in XLS format (used in Excel 97 to Excel 2003) and XLSX format (used in Excel 2007 to Excel 2016).
-Select the desired format and click on “Browse…” button to define folder location and file name.
-You can use an existing file or create a new file.
+FileSculptor supports Excel spreadsheets in XLS format (used in Excel 97 to Excel 2003) and XLSX format (used in Excel 2007 to Excel 2019).
+Click on Browse button, select the desired format and folder location and file name.
+You can use an existing file or create a new file by typing its name.

-Save the project to do the same file conversion again when needed.
-You can also use the Automation tabs to create an icon shortcut on the desktop to do the conversion with one click or the parameters to create a scheduled task or run from command prompt.
+Save the project to repeat the same file conversion again when needed.
+You can also use the Automation tabs to create an icon shortcut on the desktop to do the conversion with one click or copy parameters to create a scheduled task or run from command prompt.